tscode/ThrustSort.jl/README.md

 using Pkg; Pkg.add(url="git@github.com:tscode/ThrustSort.jl.git")
 ```
 The build process requires that the executable `nvcc` can be found (check via `which nvcc` in a shell before running julia),
 and that the thrust header files are available.
+Building might take up to a couple of minutes.

 ## Usage